-• Apply using the hinge method—never drop flat
+• Apply using the hinge method to allow progressive air displacement

 • Work from centre outward with firm squeegee pressure